 - 1 packet Sazón with Coriander and Annatto (Culantro and Achiote)

-- 1 packet ham concentrate (I use Goya Jamón) (optional)
+- 1 packet ham flavor (I use Goya Jamón) (optional)

 - 1 teaspoon adobo (I use Goya)